rax-register/rax-register.github.io/_posts/2020-09-20-boykin-lab.md

 =======================================================

-The Boykin lab is something I lucked into thanks to VetSec Slack, where I met the designer and maintainer of the lab, CaptBoykin.
+The CaptBoykin lab is something I lucked into thanks to VetSec Slack, where I met the designer and maintainer of the lab, CaptBoykin.
 It is intended as a basic-level challenge, featuring four separate machines, each with flags for the attacker to capture.
 Two pieces of information are provided at the start:  An initial public IP address and a hint that the final flag involves taking a capture of a webcam aimed at the flag.
 Everything between those two is up to you, and there are multiple paths to and through most of the machines.
 <p>&nbsp;</p>
 =======================================================